Knowledge Centre

 Simple Explanation

-An Instrument is the asset you’re looking to trade—like stocks, forex, or crypto:
+An Instrument is the asset you're looking at—like stocks, forex, or crypto:

 Timeframe (Select Timeframe)